-- 1. To implement any legislation pertinent to Emergency Planning. - 2.
-To act in pursuance of all statutory and other powers relating to services for which the Service is responsible. - 3.
+- 1. To act in pursuance of all statutory and other powers relating to services for which the Service is responsible. - 2.
 To implement the Control of Major Accident Hazard Regulations 1999.

 "PROPER OFFICER" PROVISION

 Each of the Officers of the Council mentioned in column 1 is the Proper 1a Officer of the Council in relation to the provisions of the Local Government Act 1972 specified against the Officers title in column 2.